Business Economics (MSc)Back

 This module aims to develop participants' understanding of a broad range of issues in survey design and data collection.
 The module also provides participants with the necessary knowledge and analytical skills to design and conduct their own small-scaleMore Information

 This module aims to develop participants' data analysis skills.
 The module also provides participants with the knowledge and analytical skills to analyse business data and present the findings of their research.More Information

 Business Economics Report (EC6618)

 This module aims to provide experience of applied research focused on supporting business/strategic decision-making in a company, industry or country.
 The emphasis is on applying the skills and knowledge acquired in the MBS Business Economics modules to aMore Information

 For full programme requirements, please refer to the University College Cork Academic Calendar hereBack to top

-Minimum 2H2 (GPA 3.00 out of 4.00) primary degree [NFQ Level 8] or equivalent.
+Minimum Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent.
 Note that there is NO requirement for Economics or Business subjects to be part of the primary degree.

-Consideration will be given to applicants not meeting the above criteria (i.e. no primary degree) but with extensive relevant professional experience, as deemed appropriate by the Head of Economics in consultation with the Programme Director, subject to the approval of the School of Business.
+Consideration under Recognition of Prior Learning (RPL) will be given to applicants not meeting the above criteria (i.e. no primary degree) but with extensive relevant professional experience, as deemed appropriate by the Head of Economics in consultation with the Programme Director, subject to the approval of the School of Business.